KMTsvetanov/Symfony/README.md

 * Push our built images to the registry

-* irl we would then deploy our code to whatever cloud service we use
+* Irl we would then deploy our code to whatever cloud service we use

 [1]: https://github.com/KMTsvetanov/Setup